 “I get a chance to work closely with other members of the community that I can learn from, and improve upon my own professional development skills.
 I’m also a sucker for hugs… I love the in-person hugs.”

 As a frequent volunteer coordinator for events, Chris got involved with SUPCONF San Francisco after being a longtime supporter and voice in the Support Driven community.

 “I’d say that volunteering at any SD event is different than other volunteer work, since it puts you in contact with exclusively compassionate individuals who understand customer service and are much more pleasant to work with – very few ‘angry customers’ :)”

 He’s a strong believer of support as a career path and jumps at the chance to help those who share that viewpoint.
 His advice for people wanting to volunteer is to try as much as you can during the event.

 “Get ready to help something amazing happen, and be prepared to learn a lot while you’re at it – between the ‘hallway track’ and whatever sessions you can attend, you’re guaranteed to walk away more skilled than you arrived!”

 Are you ready to join us?
 We’d love to have you!

-We’ll need folks on the ground at the event itself (June 21-22 in Portland, OR) along with helpers beforehand online in Slack.
+We’ll need folks on the ground at the 2019 Support Driven Expo Americas event itself (July 11-12 in Portland, OR) along with helpers beforehand online in Slack.